 Can you separate Facebook boosted posts or non-boosted when looking at performance?

 How far back can I get historical data for the various social accounts?

 Within the dashboard you can go back to any custom date range.
 We’ll have the data as long as those accounts were in our system at the time, and you’ll be able to see a maximum of three months at a time.
 You can see the best posts from the last world cup, what your competitors did for Christmas, or which keywords were mentioned the most in April.

-If you want exportable data, let us know what you need!
+If you want exportable data, use the Historical Interface.
 You can export the history of any account going back to the very first post they made. *Twitter allows the last 3,200 tweets.